 Note: In order to receive maximum benefits, some Covered Services require Emergency Admission Notification, Non-Emergency Preadmission Notification, and/or Prior Authorization.
-Please review the Inpatient Admission Notification Section and/or the Prior Authorization Section of your Plan and Attachment A to this Benefits Outline for specific details.
+Please review the Inpatient Admission Notification Section, Prior Authorization Section and Attachment 2 of this Benefits Outline for specific details.

-Participants should check with BCI to determine if the treatment or service being considered requires Prior Authorization.
-All Inpatient Admissions and Emergency Admissions require Inpatient Notification Review or Emergency Admission Review, as appropriate.

-If a Participant chooses a Noncontracting or a nonparticipating Provider, the Participant may be responsible for any charges that exceed the Maximum Allowance.

-COMPREHENSIVE MAJOR MEDICAL BENEFITS

-In-Network

-Deductibles:

-Individual

-Participant pays the first \$2,750 In-Network and Out-of-Network Services for eligible expenses per Benefit Period.

-Family

-(No Participant may contribute more than the Individual Deductible amount toward the Family Deductible)

-Participants pay the first \$5,500 In-Network and Out-of-Network Services for eligible expenses for all Participants under same Family Coverage per Benefit Period.

-Out-of-Pocket Limits:

-(See Plan for services that do not apply to the limit) (Includes applicable Deductible, Cost-sharing and Copayments)

-Individual

-Family

-(No Participant may contribute more than the Individual Out-of-Pocket Limit amount toward the Family Out-of-Pocket Limit)

-Participant pays first \$7,350 of In-Network eligible expenses per Benefit Period

-Participants pay a combination of \$14,700 of In-Network eligible expenses for all Participants under same Family Coverage per Benefit Period

-When the Out-of-Pocket Limit is met, benefits payable for Covered Services increases to 100% of the Maximum Allowance during the remainder of the Benefit Period, except for services that do not apply to the limit as listed in the Plan.

-Out-of-Network

-Participant pays first \$14,700 of Outof-Network eligible expenses per Benefit Period

-Participants pay a combination of \$29,400 of Out-of-Network eligible expenses for all Participants under same Family Coverage per Benefit Period

-When the Out-of-Pocket Limit is met, benefits payable for Covered Services increases to 100% of the Maximum Allowance during the remainder of the Benefit Period, except for services that do not apply to the limit as listed in the Plan.
+See Attachment 2 of this Benefits Outline or the BCI Web site, www.bcidaho.com for a complete list of services which require Prior Authorization.

+It is important for you to understand your Point of Service benefits.
+A Point of Service plan pays Covered Services at the highest benefit level if you seek care from a Contracting Provider.
+If you seek care from a Contracting Provider, no referral is necessary.
+This is referred to as In-Network benefits.

+If you receive care from a Noncontracting Provider, you may receive benefits however the benefit level may be substantially less.
+This is referred to as Out-of-Network benefits.

+The only exception to this rule regarding care provided by Noncontracting Providers, is in the case of Emergency Services or if you seek care from a Noncontracting Provider with the approval of both your Primary Care Provider (PCP) and BCI.

+REFERRALS

+Please refer to the Referral Procedures Section listed in the Plan.

+WEIGHT MANAGEMENT PROGRAM

+This program is available at no cost to Participants who qualify.
+Naturally Slim is an evidence-based, digital counseling program that helps Participants lose weight and improve their quality of life and reverse clinical risk.
+The program is built to prevent diabetes, reduce the risk of heart disease, reverse metabolic syndrome, and combat other obesity-related diseases.
+To find out if you qualify, send an email to support@naturallyslim.com or call Naturally Slim at 855-999-7549.

+The program includes three different phases to help Participants learn new skills and apply them to their real life:

+- Foundations: Initial skill-building

+- NS4You: Personalized skill reinforcement

+- NS4Life: Long-term skill maintenance

+Benefits In-Network Out-of-Network Deductibles: Individual Participant pays the first \$2,750 of In-Network and Out-of-Network Services for eligible expenses per Benefit Period Family (No Participant may contribute more than the Individual Deductible amount toward the Family Deductible) Participants pay the first \$5,500 of In-Network and Out-of-Network Services for eligible expenses for all Participants under same Family Coverage per Benefit Period Out of Pocket Limits: (See Plan for services that do not apply to the limit) (Includes applicable Deductible, Cost-sharing and Copayments) Individual: Participant pays first \$8,500 of In- Network eligible expenses per Benefit Period Participant pays first \$17,000 of Out- of-Network eligible expenses per Benefit Period Family: (No Participant may contribute more than the Individual Out-of-Pocket Limit amount toward the Family Out-of-Pocket Limit) Participants pay a combination of \$17,000 of In-Network eligible expenses for all Participants under same Family Coverage per Benefit Period Participants pay a combination of \$34,000 of Out-of-Network eligible expenses for all Participants under same Family Coverage per Benefit Period (When the Out-of-Pocket Limit is met, benefits payable for Covered Services increases to 100% of the Maximum Allowance during the remainder of the Benefit Period, except for services that do not apply to the limit as listed in the Plan.)
+(When the Out-of-Pocket Limit is met, benefits payable for Covered Services increases to 100% of the Maximum Allowance during the remainder of the Benefit Period, except for services that do not apply to the limit as listed in the Plan.)